 Sky & Telescope’s Moon Map Laminated <>Binding: Folded Map <>Author: Sky&Telescope

-All the winning and shortlisted images from the 2017 Insight Astronomy Photographer of the Year competition, hosted by the Royal Observatory, Greenwich.
+All the winning and shortlisted images from the 2018 Insight Investment Astronomy Photographer of the Year competition, hosted by the Royal Observatory, Greenwich.
 Plus a section looking back on the images from 10 years of the competition.

 The images are submitted in one of the following categories: